cata-network/flow-go-cata/README.md

 # CATA.Storage/Flow

+CATA.Storage is desigined based on Flow storage node.
+It could be regarded as the parallel chain of Flow.
 Flow is a fast, secure, and developer-friendly blockchain built to support the next generation of games, apps and the digital assets that power them.
-Read more about it [here](https://github.com/onflow/flow).
+CATA.Storage also Inherited these excellent characteristics.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->